The Boy From the Woods by Harlan Coben

 Naomi appears at the beginning, and again at the end, but the majority of this book revolves around the wealthy Maynard family and their son, Crash, along with Wilde's investigation into Naomi's disappearance, some political intrigue involving yet another character who has his own secrets from the past, and there's also a whole thing about the negative influence of social media on society, and a murder, too.
 Then at the end, there are two twists I wasn't expecting, one of which shouldn't have been such a complete surprise to the reader.

 It's not that this book isn't good.
 It's entertaining, and it reads fast.
-It just wasn't the story I thought it was boing to be...or the story I wanted to read.
+It just wasn't the story I thought it was going to be...or the story I wanted to read.
 I still liked it.
 Just not as much as I hoped I would.
 At least I got to read this one with Melody.
 That's always fun.
-Be sure to check out her review to see what she thought of this one!
+Be sure to check out Melody's review to see what she thought of this one!

 Melody's questions to me...and my answers: